JonathanWalkerCS/JonathanWalkerCS/README.md

 ### 🚀 Projects:
 ___
+* query.py: A command-line Python script that copies SQL queries directly to the clipboard for quick access and use.

+* sortingsearching.cpp: Allows the user to apply both searching and sorting algorithms to an integer array created from their inputs.

+* browser.cpp: Program, File and Data Structures

+* insurance.py: An application designed to connect and interact with a database storing various insurance polices.

 * racing.cpp: calculates the total race times at a triathlon

 * acmebank.cpp: performs the actions of a bank